Integration Guide

 - • Store keys in environment variables or secret managers

-- • Use separate keys for development, staging, and production
+- • Use separate keys for sandbox and production environments

 - • Rotate keys periodically